Close Menu

 What was the influence of Greek and Roman theatre on English theatre?

 Greek and Roman theatre heavily influenced English theatre, with the Romans introducing the concept of a permanent theatre, which was later adopted by the English.
-(See Also: Best Time to Visit Bishnupur – A Traveler’s Paradise)
+(See Also: Is July Best Time To Visit Kedarnath – Discover Now)

 What was the role of women in theatre in Shakespeare’s time?